Slavery in Lithuania: History

 In 1795, after the annexation of Lithuania (without Užnemunė and Klaipėda region) to Russia, serfdom became harsher.
 Peasants began to be sold without land.
 Peasants had to perform the heavy duty of Rekrut.
-In Western Europe. serfs, unlike slaves, could not be bought, sold, or traded individually though they could, depending on the area, be sold together with land.
+In Western Europe, serfs, unlike slaves, could not be bought, sold, or traded individually though they could, depending on the area, be sold together with land.
 Serfs in Eastern Europe or kholop as called in Russia, by contrast, could be traded like regular slaves, could be abused with no rights over their own bodies, could not leave the land they were bound to, and could marry only with their lord's permission.
 Government officials spoke only Russian.
 After unsuccessful Lithuanian uprisings against the Russians in 1830 and 1831, whose activists were executed or exiled to Siberia: "The rebels' landholdings were parceled out to court favorites and other Russians in a far-reaching colonization process that led to a large Russian influx".

 Lithuanian serfs were not freed until a decree by the Russian czar in 1861.
 But that declaration, much like the 1863 Emancipation Proclamation in the US, was not accompanied by land reform.
 In short, freed Lithuanian serfs were not granted their own version of "40 acres and a mule", so their only resort, if remaining in Lithuania, was to continue to work on post-feudal estates for starvation wages, and to largely remain subject to the rough "justice" of still powerful, neo-feudal lords.
 Available education to Lithuanians was limited – books and newspapers in Lithuanian language were prohibited due to Lithuanian press ban from 1864 until 1904 as a form of repression after unsuccessful January Uprising.

 Crimean slave trade

 Political map of Black Sea region around 1600.

-Crimean–Nogai slave raids in Eastern Europe.